Offline Reinforcement Learning for Safer Blood Glucose Control in People with Type 1 Diabetes: Results

-The online RL algorithm SAC-RNN, performs comparably worse than the PID and offline RL approaches in almost all metrics; terminating the environment and thus harming the patient in 7.41\% of the test rollouts.
-In this instance, CV does fall within the recommended threshold of <36\%, however this is likely a consequence of patients having high blood glucose for \((69.2 \pm 3.9)\%\) of the evaluation period and therefore being closer to their blood glucose equilibrium point \cite{Danne2017InternationalMonitoring}.
-The performance of SAC-RNN in this work significantly differs from the results obtained previously under similar implementations \cite{Fox2020DeepControl,Viroonluecha2021EvaluationLearning}.
+The online RL algorithm SAC-RNN, performs comparably worse than the PID and offline RL approaches in almost all metrics; terminating the environment and thus harming the patient in 13.3\% of the test rollouts.
+In this instance, CV does fall well within the recommended threshold of $<$36\%, however this is likely a consequence of patients having high blood glucose for \(61.0 \pm 3.2\%\) of the evaluation period and therefore being closer to their blood glucose equilibrium point \cite{Danne2017InternationalMonitoring}.
+The performance of SAC-RNN in this work significantly differs from the results obtained previously under similar implementations \cite{Fox2020DeepControlb,Viroonluecha2021EvaluationLearning}.
 This difference is most likely a result of differing evaluation methods.
 In this work, SAC-RNN was trained for the full duration and evaluated using the resulting weights, however in previous implementations performance was measured on a validation environment after each episode and the highest performing weights were selected for evaluation.
-One such online method reported that using the final weights in place of the best performing weights resulted in almost half of test rollouts ending in termination \cite{Fox2020DeepControl}.
+One such online method reported that using the final weights in place of the best performing weights resulted in almost half of test rollouts ending in termination \cite{Fox2020DeepControlb}.
 This work elected to use the final weights for online evaluation, as it was concluded to be more indicative of how the algorithm would be utilised in a patient setting.
-Whereby, validating the performance of each online episode on a patient would pose unnecessary risk.
+Whereby, the algorithm would seek to continually adapt to changes in the patient's lifestyle and blood glucose dynamics.